 However, there are a couple of issues with Ethereum’s Proof of Work model.
 Firstly, as more and more people use the network, the amount of electricity required to confirm transactions gets higher.
 Not only does this make mining less profitable, but it is also really bad for the environment!

-This is why the Ethereum team are looking to upgrade to a new consensus mechanism called Proof of Stake.
-To support this further, the team are also working on two upgrades called “Sharding” and “Plasma”.
+This is why the Ethereum team is looking to upgrade to a new consensus mechanism called Proof of Stake.
+To support this further, the team is also working on two upgrades called “Sharding” and “Plasma”.
 It is hoped that these updates to the network will allow faster, cheaper and more scalable transactions.

 So, now that you know how transactions are verified on the Ethereum blockchain, the next part of my Cardano vs Ethereum guide is going to look at how Cardano does it…

 Cardano is using a variation of ‘Proof of Stake’, which it calls “Ouroboros”.
 The protocol reaches consensus in a different way to Ethereum’s Proof of Work model, which I will explain now.

 Instead of getting miners to solve complex mathematical sums, Proof of Stake uses ‘forgers’.
 The difference here is that instead of machines solving complex mathematical sums, the successful forger is selected randomly by a cryptographic algorithm.

 However, to have the opportunity to become a forger, you are required to “stake” your coins, which would be the ADA coin in Cardano’s case.
 Staking is where you transfer your coins to a special wallet, where they are “frozen” and then used to verify transactions on the network.
 You cannot spend these coins for as long as your coins are staked.